 A must have.
 My mom and I made a bunch of these at home 4-5 years ago but these will get used more than you’ll ever know!
 For me, I have really leaky boobs for about 6 months and have to wear these 24/7 in case of the unexpected let down – especially at work!
 I searched to what current videos are out there for the DIY people and found this one by DIY Mommy.
 I like how she cute a pleat into them – this makes sense since boobs are round – but the ones I made years ago are flat and without pleats.

 For anyone that might not know how much these get used, I would estimate I use 6-8 a day and have about 40 total.
 Most of the pads have been used through 2 years of nursing and are on baby #3 now.
 Not a DIY person?
-I also love Bamboobies overnight pads (although I’m not a huge fan of the non-overnight ones).
+I also love Bamboobies overnight pads (see link above!).

 What happens after you have a baby?
 You start to think about how you are going to send your baby to college.
 I can’t recommend Dave Ramsey enough to answer those questions and give you guidance to start that research journey.
 He’s got some greta YouTube videos as well.
 The Total Money Makeover book and a check to start a college account is a great gift idea from a grandparent as well!

-Example: my 2 year old drew on my walls this week (yes, this actually happened).
+Example: my 2 year old drew on my walls this week with a red crayon (yes, this actually happened).
 Laughter was had and we moved on.
 Laugh more and laugh often ladies.
+I also recommend the movie Anchorman.

 Pine.
 Lemon.
 Vanilla.
 These are the scents that speak to me.
 Candles help set the mood of a room and help someone’s space to feel cozy during.
 Light up a new mama’s life with a candle!